PulsedLight3D/PulsedLight3dScanner/README.md

 #### OBJ

-The OBJ export creates a series of cubes positioned based on the Cartesian conversion of the elevation, azimuth and distance measurments.
-Each cube width and height is proportional to the number of "setps" between each reading.
+The OBJ export creates a series of cubes positioned based on the Cartesian conversion of the elevation, azimuth and distance measurements.
+Each cube width and height is proportional to the number of "steps" between each reading.
 This can be easily modified in the code.